-Thomas has designed and built websites for multiple organizations, including Serengetee, Meals on Wheels of Bennington County, Fostering Change for Children, and Noosphere Marketing.
+Thomas has designed and built websites for multiple organizations, including Bay Area Microfluidics Network, Serengetee, Meals on Wheels of Bennington County, Fostering Change for Children, and Noosphere Marketing.
 Thomas has served as CTO of Serengetee, as a Mechanical Engineering Intern at Medtronic Diabetes, and as a Research Engineer at Massachusetts General Hospital.

 Thomas received his B.S. in Engineering and Biology from Harvey Mudd College.
-He is currently pursuing a PhD in Bioengineering at UC Berkeley and UC San Francisco, and he lives in Berkeley, California.
+He is a PhD candidate in Bioengineering at UC Berkeley and UC San Francisco, and he lives in Berkeley, California.